 For information on configuring load balancers, see the following:

-- Setting up your load balancer for GKE on-prem
+- Setting up your load balancer for Anthos clusters on VMware

 - Use an internal load balancer with Azure Kubernetes Service (AKS)

 Load balancing policies